svenssonjoel/lispBM/doc/lbmref.md

 ## Defragmentable memory

 LBM has two types of memory, the HEAP and the LBM_MEMORY.
 Lists and pairs are all stored on the heap.
 Arrays and large values (such as 64bit numbers are stored on LBM_MEMORY.
-The HEAP has a nice property that all allocations on it are the same size and therefore the HEAP is imune the problems caused by fragmentation.
+The HEAP has a nice property that all allocations on it are the same size and therefore the HEAP is immune to the problems caused by fragmentation.
 On LBM_MEMORY arbitrarily sized arrays can be allocated and fragmentation can cause an allocation to fail even though there is enough free bytes.

 One way to resolve the fragmentation problem is to use a compacting garbage collector.
 We have opted to not use a compacting garbage collector on the LBM_MEMORY as it is quite complicated.
 It is extra complicated given how this memory is a shared resource between C extensions and the lisp runtime system.